jmberros/jmberros.github.io/pages/thesis-showcase.md

 This thesis was presented in the Faculty of Exact and Natural Sciences of the University of Buenos Aires (UBA) in 2022.
-It's a Bioinformatics and Biostatistics analysis of several kinds of genetic scores associated to disease, mainly utilised for embryos during <em>in vitro</em> fertilization.
+It's a Bioinformatics and Biostatistics analysis of several kinds of genetic scores associated to disease, mainly utilised to diagnose embryos during <em>in vitro</em> fertilization.

 Some results and figures are showcased here.